NLKNguyen/S-Expression.JS/README.md

 S-Expression Parser, Serializer, Translator, and Tree Constructor / Walker Utilities in plain JavaScript for browsers and Node.js with zero dependencies.

+**Feature Highlights**

 *   Parse S-Expression string to Abstract Syntax Tree (AST)
-    *   AST data structure is JSON, ideal for program/data transfer.
+    *   AST data structure is JSON (ideal for program/data transfer or interpretation.)

 *   Customize comment syntax (default is line comment prefix `;`)
     *   Comments are stripped before parsing, i.e. not included in AST.

 *   Serialize AST to S-Expression string

-*   Construct AST from JS using helper methods
+*   Construct and traverse AST using helper methods

-*   Support JS primitive value types: `boolean`, `numeric`, `null`, and `string` with multi-line support and escaped quotation `\"`
+*   Support JSON-compatible value types: `boolean`, `numeric`, `null`, and `string` with multi-line support and escaped quotation `\"`

-*   Translate AST as functional notation (a.k.a Cambridge Polish Notation), ideal for creating Domain Specific Languages (DSL) with similar syntax to LISP dialects.
+*   Translate AST as functional notation (a.k.a Cambridge Polish Notation), convenient for making Domain Specific Languages (DSL) using similar syntax to LISP dialects (CLIPS, Clojure, Scheme, Racket, etc.)
     *   Default transformed format is also JSON which can then be interpreted in any host language.

 # ⭐ Overview